-In this year long course students will learn the basics of sports medicine, medical careers, medical terminology, general nutrition, and basic athletic training procedures.
-Basic lab sessions include prophylactic taping, nutritional analysis and diet management.
+In this year long course students will learn the basics of sports medicine, medical careers, concussions, medical terminology, kinesiology, extremity and lower anatomy, and basic athletic training procedures.
+Basic lab sessions include prophylactic taping, wrapping and bracing.
 This course is designed for students who have interest in various medical professions and learning more about sports medicine related injuries and management.
 Students will earn certification in First Aid and CPR.